- FPGAs iCE40 series for a small form factor.

 Single-pass inkjet printing systems require specialised logic to form images on paper accurately.
 To achieve this, our engineering team used separate IP cores to control the paper feed speed and the transfer of RAW images from memory.

-The print controller utilises the speed setting provided by the IP core responsible for controlling the paper feed speed.
-This separation of functionality allows for easy updates and upgrades to the system.
+The print controller utilises the speed setting provided by the IP core that is in charge of controlling the paper feed speed.
+This separation of functionality allows the system to be seamlessly upgraded.

-Additionally, single-pass inkjet printing systems with specialised logic and IP cores provide a powerful and cost-effective solution for the printing industry.
+Additionally, single-pass inkjet printing systems with specialised logic and IP cores provide a powerful and cost-effective solution tailored to the printing industry.

 Multi-encoder master IP core interface